Free Things to do in Santa Fe

 "The best things in life aren't things" - Art Buchwalk, Humorist for The Washington Post

 Whoever said that nothing in life is free must never have made it to Santa Fe.
 From miles of pristine mountain trails waiting be explored to color-drenched sunsets that stop you in your tracks, this world of natural wonders is full of adventures that won't put a dent in your wallet.
 Equally enticing, the city brims with spectacular things to do.
 Feast your eyes in world-class museums and dance to some excellent tunes at outdoor music festivals.
-None of it demands even a dime—except, perhaps, at the downtown parking meters.
+None of it demands even a dime—except, perhaps, at the downtown parking meters, which are free on Sunday.

 Sundown at Cross of the Martyrs Park